Your Comprehensive Guide to the Spanish Past Tense

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-The 5 Spanish Past Tenses
+What Are the 5 Spanish Past Tenses?

 There are five Spanish past tenses that are used in different situations.
 These tenses are the preterite, imperfect, past progressive, present perfect and past perfect.

-- The preterite expresses actions that happened at a specific point in the past
+Preterite | Actions that happened at a specific point in the past |

-- The past imperfect expresses actions that were ongoing in the past
+Past Imperfect | Actions that were ongoing in the past |

-- The past perfect expresses an action that took place before another action
+Past Perfect | Actions that took place before another action |

 You will most often use the preterite and imperfect past tenses while the other three are less common, but still good to know.